Reference · Evidence CategoriesFree property tax analysis

 How our reports compile this evidence

-Our protest reports compile categories 1 and 2 — the comparable-sales analysis and the unequal-appraisal equity analysis — into a single PDF you can submit to your appraisal district.
+Our Full Reports compile categories 1 and 2 — the comparable-sales analysis and the unequal-appraisal equity analysis — into a single PDF you can submit to your appraisal district.
 Specifically, our reports include:

 • Selected comparable sales.
 Three to seven recent residential sales near your property, screened for size, age, and configuration similarity, with a per-comp adjustment table.